GSA/resources.data.gov/pages/_resources/fdspp-doe-nnsa-builder.md

 ---
-name: "BUILDER: A Science-Based Approach to Infrastructure Management"
+resource_name: "BUILDER: A Science-Based Approach to Infrastructure Management"
 slug: fdspp-doe-nnsa-builder
 description: The Department of Energy’s National Nuclear Security Administration (NNSA) adopted a data-driven, risk-informed strategy to better assess risks,